core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 <!-- Comment from John: what about the other parameters? salt, etc should be mentioned if it is MAY or MUST NOT and why -->

+After a new Gid has been distributed, a same Recipient ID ('kid') should not be considered as a persistent and reliable indicator of the same group member.
+Such an indication can be actually achieved only by verifying countersignatures of received messages.

+As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.
+Applications may define policies to delete (long-)unused Recipient Contexts and reduce the impact on storage space.

 Consistently with the security assumptions in {{ssec-sec-assumptions}}, it is RECOMMENDED to adopt a group key management scheme, and securely distribute a new value for the Gid and for the Master Secret parameter of the group's Security Context, before a new joining endpoint is added to the group or after a currently present endpoint leaves the group.
 This is necessary to preserve backward security and forward security in the group, if the application requires it.

 <!-- Consider rephrasing the paragraph above: if application requires it, ... , it is RECOMMENDED -->